Sparsity of Quadratically Regularized Optimal Transport: Scalar Case: Introduction

 Focusing on the scalar case $d=1$ and continuous (cf.\ \cref{as:main}) marginals $\mu_0,\mu_1$, the present work is the first to describe the sparsity of the optimal coupling $\pi_{\eps}$ for~\eqref{qotIntro}.
 More generally, we provide a fairly complete quantitative picture of QOT for small regularization parameter~$\eps$.
 Our main result shows that the support $\cS_{\eps}$ of the optimal coupling $\pi_{\eps}$ shrinks at rate $\eps^{\frac13}$.
 More precisely, this holds uniformly for all sections of the support: there is $C>0$ such that for small $\eps$,

 for all $x$, where $\Sxeps$ is the $x$-section of $\cS_{\eps}$ and $|\Sxeps|$ is its diameter; see \cref{th:rate}.
-Moreover, $\cS_{\eps}$ approaches the support of the limiting optimal transport $\pi_{0}$ at the same rate.
+Moreover, $\cS_{\eps}$ approaches the support of the limiting optimal transport $\pi_{0}$ at the same rate, in $L^{2}$-norm.
 Note that the support of $\pi_{0}$ is the graph of the optimal transport map (Monge map) $T_{0}$ inducing $\pi_{0}$.
-Denoting by $d$ the Hausdorff distance, the convergence can be stated as
+Denoting by $d$ the Hausdorff distance,

-More precisely, we show this in $L^{2}$-norm; see \cref{th:ratesDer}.
+see \cref{th:ratesDer}.
 Our result has a direct interpretation: it guarantees that the solution of the quadratically regularized problem does not place mass far from the optimal transport map, unlike the solution of EOT.
 We conjecture that the rate generalizes to $d$-dimensional space as $\varepsilon^{\frac{1}{d+2}}$, however at present we can show this only in special cases (such as the self-transport case $\mu_{0}=\mu_{1}$).
 Our convergence rate confirms the heuristic link between QOT and the porous media equation recently emphasized in \cite{GarrizMolinaGonzalezSanzMordant.24} (see also \cref{se:lit} below): in the small-time limit $t\to0$, the support of the solution to that equation tends to the support of the initial condition at the same rate $t^{\frac13}$ (for $d=1$, and $t^{\frac{1}{d+2}}$ in general).
 Separately, we establish an interesting geometric fact that has not been documented before (\cref{pr:monotoneSupport}): like the limiting optimal transport $T_{0}(x)$, the support~$\Sxeps$ is increasing in~$x$ (i.e., for $x<x'$ there is a bijection $\phi: \Sxeps\to\SXeps{x'}$ with $\phi(y)\geq y$).

 Our results on the support are based on a detailed analysis of the dual potentials $(f_{\eps},g_{\eps})$ associated with $\pi_{\eps}$ via

 While we refer to \cref{subse:backgroundNotation} for detailed definitions, one may say that $f_{\eps}$ is the analogue of the convex Kantorovich potential $f_{0}$ inducing Monge's map via its derivative $f_{0}'=T_{0}$.
 We show that $f_{\eps}$ is $\cC^{1}$ and twice differentiable a.s., and provide expressions for the derivatives.
 The main technical result, obtained in tandem with sparsity, is uniform strong convexity.
 More precisely,